-In reviewing the sustainability plan, reviewers will provide appropriate scores to the extent applicants have clearly:
+In reviewing the sustainability plan, reviewers will provide appropriate scores to the extent applicants clearly:

-- 6.1 Described the process the organization uses to build and maintain partnerships with other service agencies in the community.
-(0 5 points) - 6.2 Described the accountability strategy for achieving the four core outcomes in the BCP Project.
-(0 5 point) - 6.3 Described key activities involved in ensuring project sustainability involving building support, showing results, retaining staff, and obtaining continuing funding.
-(0 5 points)
+6.1 Describes the process the organization uses to build and maintain partnerships with other service agencies in the community.
+(0 - 5 points)

+6.2 Describes the accountability strategy for achieving the four core outcomes in the BCP project.
+(0 - 3 points)

+6.3 Describes key activities involved in ensuring project sustainability involving building support, showing results, retaining staff, and obtaining continuing funding.
+(0 - 2 points)